This is a little mystery about a rock that refused to move. The rock lives off the coast of

 But how do we do this operation for an arbitrary 3D axis and a ray extending from the cursor?
 It turns out you can do it exactly the same way.
 All you have to do is pick a 3D plane that happens to contain the dragging axis, then intersect the cursor ray with that plane.
 That gives you a nice 2D coordinate on a 2D plane, where the dragging axis is analogous to the X axis in the simple example.
 You then “throw out the Y”, and are left with a drag that always feels nice in 3D, sticks the object tightly to the cursor, and does not require the user to drag close to the axis.

 You don’t need any fancy math to do this.
-It’s entirely constructible with simple operations available in any math library: dot product, cross product, and ray-intersects-plane, all three of which were already available in The Witness codebase.
+It’s entirely constructible with simple operations available in any math library: dot product, cross product, and ray-intersects-plane, all three of which were already available in

 So my translation manipulator was built entirely out of the most basic 3D operations in any math library.
 Yet somehow it was exhibiting very odd behavior atypical for a simple system.
 How could this be?
 What was I missing?